Densentrated/v_e_x_/README.md

-V_E_X: A Chatbot that utilizes YOUR vectorized obsidian notes
+V_E_X: A Chatbot that utilizes YOUR vectorized obsidian notes, remembers what you don't

 # Dependencies